mongodb/specifications/source/unified-test-format/unified-test-format.rst

 `semantic versioning <https://semver.org/>`__.
 Backwards breaking changes (e.g. removing a field, introducing a required field) will warrant a new major version.
 Backwards compatible changes (e.g. introducing an optional field) will warrant a new minor version.
-Small bug fixes and internal changes (e.g. grammar) will warrant a new patch version.
+Small fixes and internal changes (e.g. grammar, adding clarifying text to the spec) will warrant a new patch version; however, patch versions SHOULD NOT alter the structure of the test format and thus SHOULD NOT be relevant to test files.

 Each test file defines a `schemaVersion`_, which test runners will use to determine compatibility (i.e. whether and how the test file will be interpreted).
-Test runners MAY support multiple versions of the test format.
+Test files are considered compatible with a test runner if their `schemaVersion`_ is less than or equal to a supported version in the test runner, given the same major version component.
+For example:

+- A test runner supporting version 1.5.1 could execute test files with versions 1.0 and 1.5 but *not* 1.6 and 2.0.
+- A test runner supporting version 2.1 it could execute test files with versions 2.0 and 2.1 but *not* 1.0 and 1.5.
+- A test runner supporting *both* versions 1.5.1 and 2.0 could execute test files with versions 1.4, 1.5, and 2.0, but *not* 1.6, 2.1, or 3.0.
+- A test runner supporting version 2.0.1 could execute test files with versions 2.0 and 2.0.1 but *not* 2.0.2 or 2.1.
+This example is provided for completeness, but test files SHOULD NOT need to refer to patch versions (as previously mentioned).

-Test runners MUST NOT process incompatible files but are otherwise free to determine how to handle such files (e.g. skip and log a notice, fail and raise an error).
+Test runners MUST NOT process incompatible files but MAY determine how to handle such files (e.g. skip and log a notice, fail and raise an error).
+Test runners MAY support multiple schema versions (as demonstrated in the example above).

 Each major version of this specification will have a corresponding JSON schema (e.g. `schema-1.json <schema-1.json>`__), which may be used to programmatically